Home > Blog > 6 Steps to Garden with Easy-to-Maintain Succulents

 Top the area with a layer of pebbles or rocks to act as mulch.
 This will help prevent weeds and conserve moisture.

-Maintain your succulents by watering every few days or up to a week at the base of the plants.
+Maintain your succulents by watering every few days or once a week at the base of the plants.
 Watch for pests and combat them with sprays of water and horticultural soap spray.

 Now, sit back and enjoy your beautiful succulents as they grow and prosper for years to come.
 Continue building your garden by removing offsets, or pups, and propagating them in pots to use in other areas.